sammynthaa-maker/buckshot-2/README.md

 4.) done.

-5.)
-Please make sure to click the X's on the corners of the avaliable canvas in each game, they block inputs.
+Ext. ) Please make sure to click the X's on the corners of the avaliable canvas in each game, they block inputs.